 If a filing is required under Article 9-A, it consists of a Filing Statement, an Offering Statement, and payment of the statutory fee.

-All subdividers are required by Section 337-a(c) of the Real Property Law to file a Filing Statement with the Department of State.
-Copies of the Filing Statement are available electronically, by calling the Subdivided Lands Section at (518) 474-6740, sending a fax to the subdivided Lands Section at (518) 473-9211, or writing to the Department of State, Subdivided Lands Section, One Commerce Plaza, 99 Washington Avenue, Albany, New York 12231.
+All “subdividers” are required by § 337-a(c) of the Real Property Law to file a Filing Statement with the Department of State.
+An electronic Filing Statement form is available here; or may be obtained by calling the Subdivided Lands Section at (518) 474-6740, sending a fax to the Subdivided Lands Section at (518) 473-9211, or writing to the Department of State, Subdivided Lands Section, One Commerce Plaza, 99 Washington Avenue, Suite 1120, Albany, New York 12231.